mongodb/mongo-perf/README.md

 # this runs the tests and records the results
 # optionally supply a label as well using -l
 python local.py --nolaunch -l MY_HOSTNAME
-# this serves the results
+# this serves the results on port 80
+# sudo if you're not root
 python server.py

 Go to http://localhost to see the results